joakimTI/GROUP-5-PROJECT/README.md

        - Splitting and pre-processing the Data

 #### Modelling and Evaluation :
-       - Created multiple models including Logistic Regression, Decision Trees Classifier, Random Forest
+       - Created multiple models including Logistic Regression, Decision Trees Classifier, Random Forest and XGBoost

        - Performed feature importance to the model to extract the key contributory factors